 - Gene panels, FISH and direct mutation tests for solid tumours, neurological tumours, sarcoma and paediatric tumours including lymphoma.
-Follow the sequential steps to access your genomic request here
+Follow the sequential steps on this page below.

 - Whole genome sequencing for any solid tumour in the young (<20 years) or sarcoma: Please see page requesting a whole genome sequencing test

 Step 1 Check patient eligibility